 Hôtel Tassel is often seen as one of the first true Art Nouveau buildings, marking a major shift in how architecture could look and feel.

 Victor Horta designed it with sweeping ironwork, open layouts, and patterns shaped by plant forms.
+Four of Horta’s Brussels buildings, including the Hôtel Tassel, are recognized today as a UNESCO World Heritage site.

-This design showed how structure and art could work together in everyday spaces, making the building both practical and visually fresh for its time.
+This design showed howstructure and art could work together in everyday spaces, making the building both practical and visually fresh for its time.

 3. Maison de l’Art Nouveau, Paris